cloudflare/cloudflare-docs/content/argo-smart-routing/get-started.md

 ## Enable Argo Tiered Cache

 Argo Tiered Cache uses Cloudflare's network of data centers to deliver content more efficiently.
+[Cache](/cache) works by storing a copy of website content at our data centers.

 Argo Smart Routing and Argo Tiered Cache work together to provide the fastest and most reliable connection for users.
 To enable Argo Tiered Cache, go to [Enable Tiered Cache](/cache/how-to/enable-tiered-cache).